aws-samples/amazon-sagemaker-bert-classify-pytorch/README.md

  This sample show you how to train and deploy BERT on Sagemaker.
 This uses a text classifiation example using the [Dbpedia ontology dataset](https://wiki.dbpedia.org/services-resources/dbpedia-data-set-2014#2)

- To get started, use the notebook [BERT Text classification.ipynb](BERT Text classification.ipynb)
+ To get started, use the notebook [BertTextClassification.ipynb](BertTextClassification.ipynb)

  ## Dataset
  We use the Dbpedia ontology dataset, for more details, see https://wiki.dbpedia.org/services-resources/dbpedia-data-set-2014#2